-Mr. Seshasayee, a Chartered Accountant, is presently Non-executive Chairman on the Board of Infosys Ltd. He had been Non-Executive Vice Chairman of Ashok Leyland Ltd., since 2011, after having been the Managing Director for 13 years.
-He had held Directorship of ICICI Bank Ltd. from May 6, 1997 to October 31, 2003.
+Mr. Seshasayee, a Chartered Accountant, had been Non-Executive Vice Chairman of Ashok Leyland Ltd., since 2011, after having been the Managing Director for 13 years.
+He had been a Member of the Board of ICICI Bank Ltd. from May 6, 1997 to October 31, 2003.
 Mr. Seshasayee has also been President of the Confederation of Indian Industry and of the President of the Society of Indian Automobile Industries.
-Mr. Seshasayee has been Part-time Chairman of IndusInd Bank since July 24, 2007.
+Mr. Seshasayee has been Part-time Chairman of IndusInd Bank Ltd. since July 24, 2007.

 Mrs. Chitale was the Senior Finance Manager at SICOM before she set up her own professional practice as a Chartered Accountant.
 At SICOM, she handled various functions including Project Assessment/Appraisal and Accounts.
 She managed the legal and the company’s Secretarial functions and operations of the newly set up State Government Corporation MOPEC while on deputation from SICOM during 1982-83.
 She also handled the overseas project assignment in Baghdad in 1982.
 In her practice for nearly 20 years, her main functional areas include Internal and Management Audits of corporates and specialised/concurrent audits of commercial banks and financial institutions.
 Mrs. Chitale has had extensive Internal Audit exposure as Associate Director of M/s M. P. Chitale & Co., a leading accounting firm in India associated with big corporate names in infrastructure/construction and in banking industries.
 She has contributed articles and given talks on professional topics at seminars and conferences.